Moving In Together? 15 Relationship-Saving Tips From the Experts

 Communication can make or break a relationship, especially during times of stress.
 While there are plenty of things to discuss before moving in together, the true test will be how well you keep having those conversations long after you sign the lease and unpack your boxes.

 While you’re communicating, one of the things to discuss before moving in together is what happens down the road.
-Do you see moving in with your boyfriend as a path to marriage?
-Does he feel the same way?
+Do you see moving in with your boyfriend or girlfriend as a path to marriage?
+Do they feel the same way?
 Once married, do you want a family?
-It may sound daunting to mention these questions and expectations to your boyfriend — perhaps because you’re anxious about how he’ll respond.
-But not knowing his mindset before moving in together can lead to even tougher conversations down the road.
+It may sound daunting to mention these questions and expectations to your partner — perhaps because you’re anxious about how they’ll respond.
+But not knowing their mindset before moving in together can lead to even tougher conversations down the road.

 If you find that you’re struggling, adopt a “we” perspective over a “me” perspective — but don’t carry that language into your conversations.
-It might sound cheesy, but if you’re learning to healthily approach conflict for the first time, “I” statements are important to incorporate into your vocabulary.
+It might sound cheesy, but if you’re learning to approach conflict in a healthy way for the first time, “I” statements are important to incorporate into your vocabulary.

 Remember, when moving in with your partner, you’re going to be approaching any issues together.
 Your feelings, however, are still your own.
-It’s important to keep in mind that their actions are making you feel a certain way, but they don’t define your entire relationship.
+It’s important to keep in mind that their actions might be making you feel a certain way, but they don’t define your entire relationship.

 “It’s really easy to point a finger and see what our partner is doing,” writes Solomon.
 “It’s harder to see how our words and actions contribute to a problem.”

-Moving in with your partner is work… and play!
+Moving in with your partner is work … and play!
+Don’t forget to add some ways to have fun to your moving-in-together checklist.

 While moving in together poses its own set of challenges, it’s also a unique opportunity to really get to know and have fun with your partner.
-Now that you’ve made it through this moving-in-together checklist, think of new and exciting things to do together, like ballroom dancing, getting a scuba certification, or taking up an outdoor activity like cycling.
+Now that you’ve made it through this moving-in-together checklist, think of new and exciting things to do together — maybe explore ballroom dancing, get your scuba certifications, or take up an outdoor activity like cycling.

-Moving in with your boyfriend is also a great opportunity to get to know yourself and your own triggers.
+Moving in with your boyfriend or girlfriend is also a great opportunity to get to know yourself and your own triggers.
 A partner provides a mirror that shows you what you need to improve.

-When done with open communication and a positive attitude, moving in together just might be the best decision you’ve ever made.
-If you’d like to learn more tips and tricks for making the move happen, check out the rest of the PODS Blog.
+With open communication and a positive attitude, moving in together just might be the best decision you’ve ever made.

 Kristin Hanes is a freelance writer and blogger living in San Francisco.
 Her work has appeared in SF Gate, Marie Claire, and Realtor.com, among other publications.